 Ice Cream Sundays

-July 7, 14, 21, 28 - August 4, 11, 18, 25 12 noon.
+August 25 12 noon.
 Join us in welcoming St. Luke’s neighbors to The Front Porch this summer.
-Every Sunday at noon, we’re offering sweet treats and conversation to passersby.
+We’re offering sweet treats and conversation to passersby.
 It’s intended to be casual and carefree.
 We even have a water bowl and treats for the doggies.
 You may have noticed the new planters and seating area under the tree at 46th and Colfax, and so have our neighbors.
 The Front Porch is the first part of the Riverside Innovation Team’s vision to demonstrate St. Luke’s nurturing and inclusive community to our neighborhood.

 Peace Craft Project: September 21